mysensors/NodeManager/README.md

 SensorFPM10A             | 1     | FPM10A fingerprint sensor                                                                         | https://github.com/adafruit/Adafruit-Fingerprint-Sensor-Library

-Every sensor's class requires `node` as an argument so to automatically register against NodeManager.
-Those sensors requiring a pin to operate would take it as a second argument in the constructor.
+Those sensors requiring a pin to operate would take it as an argument in the constructor.
 NodeManager automatically creates all the child_ids, assigning an incremental counter.
 If you need to set your own child_id, pass it as the last argument to the constructor

 Examples: